-This algorithm however determines a number of non-disjoint dominating sets while we attempt to determine a fixed size partition of disjoint {\itshape almost} dominating sets.
-The term {\itshape almost} refers to the fact that we determine a fixed partition size of graphs often having a domatic number smaller than the desired partition size.
-Therefore, we are only able to approach the definition based on criteria we will introduce in the following sections. \acite{floreen2007distributed} shows an approximation algorithm which tries to maximise the number of fractional domatic partitions in a graph to efficiently sleep schedule nodes.
-Furthermore, there exist a multitude of publications towards the domatic number and domatic partition problem with regards to different approximations and solution for specialised graph types that determine lower and upper bound assumptions for the computational complexity. \acite{feige2002approximating} present a polynomial approximation algorithm that estimates the lower and upper bounds of the domatic number on general graphs.
-Additionally, \cite{feige2002approximating} has determined a greedy approximation algorithm that determines domatic partitions for graphs.
-The algorithm determines as many small disjoint dominating sets as possible while computing a partition of fixed size.
-Other attempts to determine more precise bounds for the domatic number and domatic partition problem are done either on general graphs \cite{czygrinow2017improved,liang2012algorithmic} or on special types of graphs as for example for interval graphs \cite{rao1989linear} or for RGGs \cite{mahjoub2010approximating}. \acite{pandit2009approximation} have determined an approximation algorithm for domatic partitions on UDGs.
-The survey by \acite{yu2013connected} discusses and summarises a large number of research results and solutions towards different dominating set problems and compares the performances and properties of different algorithms proposed.
+This algorithm however determines a number of non-disjoint dominating sets.
+Conversely, we attempt to determine a fixed size partition of disjoint sets approaching dominating sets as far as possible.
+Therefore, we approach the definition based on desired criteria, as we will introduce in the following sections.